xekocity/xeko_math/README.md

 ## xeko_math

-a collection of mathematical helper functions
+A collection of mathematical helper functions in Deno | 🦕